At Home with Harvard: The Art of the Profile

 Photograph by Stu Rosner

 ONE OF THE FIRST features I read when I came to Harvard Magazine was associate editor Lydia Gibson’s profile of political scientist Pippa Norris.
 This quote made a lightbulb go off in my head: “For two decades, she wrote, populist authoritarian leaders—appealing to nationalism and tradition, preaching hostility toward outsiders and elites—had attracted swelling support across Europe and the Americas, winning legislative seats and ministerial offices, gaining government power.
 Trump was a part of the wave.”
 I had been bewildered about how our government, and several governments around the world, have reached their present states.
-Norris’s explanation, summarized so eloquently by , finally gave me a perspective that was both logical and nuanced.
+Norris’s explanation, summarized so eloquently by Lydia, finally gave me a perspective that was both logical and nuanced.

 ~Kristina DeMichele, Digital Content Strategist